pvermeulen-pivotal/custom-expiration/README.md

 # Geode-Custom-Expiration

-A configuration based custom region and entry expiration that supports expiration of a region's PDX objects (only PDX object supported)  based on the contents of a field and its value in the PDX object.
+A configuration based custom region and entry expiration that supports expiration of a region's objects (only PDX objects are supported)  based on the contents of a field and its value in the PDX object.

 The custom region expiration supports the following expiration types: